Marciel (footballer, born 1995): Corinthians

 Marciel was bought by R$1,000,000 and promoted to Corinthians main squad in February 2015, right after the end of Copa São Paulo de Futebol Júnior.

 Marciel made his professional debut on 27 June 2015, as he entered in the second half of Corinthians' 2–1 victory against Figueirense at Arena Corinthians.
 He made his first league start in a home win against Fluminense on September 2.
 He also scored his first goal for Corinthians, as he netted the first goal of a 2–0 victory.

 Hoang Anh Gia Lai

 In September 2024, Marciel signed a contract with Vietnamese V.League 1 side Hoang Anh Gia Lai.

+Ninh Binh

+In July 2026, Marciel moved to V.League 1 fellow Ninh Binh.